qyang18/Mininet-Quagga/Performance Evaluation/PerformanceEvaluation.md

 ## Two-way Topology(One Mininet):

 Two-way test is the basic experiment to validate the fidelity of our Mininet-Quagga testbed.
-We conduct a two-way perf test on a simple topology to check the impact of Quagga router in Mininet.
+We conduct a two-way perf test on a simple topology to check the impact of Quagga router in SDN network.

 ![](./OneMininet(SDN+NONSDN)/Twoway/Twoway(OneMininet).png)